langdiana/Fullstack-Sharp-Framework/RealWorldSharp/readme.md

 However not all data is processed using x-data.
 Only data that is handled and changed by the client is using x-data (we call this client data).
 Ex: Login credentials, article content etc.
 Some data is not handled by client, is actually determined by the context and is rendered by server (server data).
 Ex: Favorite count, Follow count.
 The difference is very important because client data (x-data) and server data are processed differently.

-3. Saving data.
+## 3. Saving data.

 After data is updated, it’s time to send it to server for save.
 This is done using a Button action and HTMX attributes or a combination of HTMX and AlpineJs attributes.
 (But note that any HTML element can be used, it's just that Buttons are the most familiar).
 First of all, data must be some sort of serialized JSON.
 That means that server data must be a class, even if it has only one member.
-Client data (x-data) is already JSON but must be handled is a specific way, as seen below
+Client data (x-data) is already JSON but must be handled is a specific way, as seen below.
 In order to save data, several attributes must be set:

 hx-post (hxPost): <https://htmx.org/attributes/hx-post/> : the url of the endpoint that will process the action (you can also use hx-put or hx-patch)